 If Neverwhere isn’t your thing though, you can try other full cast ensemble audiobooks, such as His Dark Materials, American Gods or Ender's Game.

 The Gentlemen Bastards Narrated by Michael Page

-The Gentlemen Bastards offers fantasy lovers and fans of fiction alike something completely unique when it comes to the genre.
+The Gentlemen Bastards has to be featured on this list of the best fantasy audiobooks because it offers fantasy lovers and fans of fiction alike something completely unique when it comes to the genre.
 This series is rough around the edges, very much focused on an adult market with some particularly grim scenes and heavy-handed use of expletives.
 But, that fits the story brilliantly.
 The book revolves around fantasy-themed heists and is set in a world modelled on a sort of dark-ages Venice.